aetperf/pymeteofr/docs/usage.rst

     </table>
     </div>

 Note that we do not need to enter all the arguments, but just give enough information to select a single product.
-In the following example, we select two products:
+In the following example, we select two products instead of one, which raises an error:

 .. code:: ipython3